Harley-Davidson starts 5-year overhaul as coronavirus slams business

 “A total rewire is necessary to make Harley-Davidson a high-performance company,” CEO Jochen Zeitz said in a statement.

 The Milwaukee-based motorcycle maker’s five-year strategic plan, dubbed The Hardwire, will include vast changes to Harley’s operating model, update the company’s iconic motorcycles, add new products into the mix, and focus on the parts and accessories and general merchandise businesses.

-The plan was teased alongside the company’s first-quarter results.
+The plan, which was teased alongside the company’s first-quarter results, will also include shifting new product launches from August to the beginning of the year and collaborations with influencers to reach new buyers.

+A new marketing campaign focusing on the "unrelenting spirit" of Harley will include a collaboration with actor Jason Momoa, who has appeared in TV and film hits from "Aquaman" to "Game of Thrones" and "Stargate: Atlantis."